 A complex web of biochemical and physical reactions of between platelets and coagulation factors at the site of vascular injury are required to achieve hemostasis.
 Under flow conditions, platelet activation and the coagulation processes are dynamically intertwined with one another affected by platelets, coagulation factors, and their various inhibitors and activators.

-However, the analytical conditions used by conventional hemostatic tests are not suitable for the analysis of blood with a low platelet count (thrombocytopenia).
+However, the analytical conditions used by conventional hemostatic tests are not suitable for the analysis of blood with a low platelet count (fewer than 100k/µL, also known as thrombocytopenia).
 In addition to genetic causes, thrombocytopenia is frequently observed in surgery as well as in response to various cancer treatments.

 Anticoagulated whole blood is perfused at physiologic temperatures at a constant rate through the flow chamber coated with tissue factor and collagen.
 As coagulation and platelet activation progresses and begins forming a thrombus, the pressure required to move the blood at the given shear rate increases.
 These pressure changes are monitored by a pressure sensor upstream of the chamber.

 A distinct advantage of using a flow chamber system for the measurement of thrombus formation is the correlation with the in vivo thrombus formation process.
 Scanning electron micrographs (SEM) of thrombi inside the AR chip show that thrombi formed within the microchip capillary under flow conditions were tightly packed and contained numerous activated platelets.
 In contrast, thrombi formed under static conditions were mainly composed of erythrocytes and fibrin fibers.